GrosvenorTechnology/OemAccessApi/documentation/API/Template.md

 ## Sample Call

   <_Just a sample call to your endpoint in a runnable format ($.ajax call or a curl request) - this makes life easier and more predictable._>

 ## Notes

   <_This is where all uncertainties, commentary, discussion etc. can go.
-I recommend timestamping and identifying oneself when leaving comments here._>
+I recommend time-stamping and identifying oneself when leaving comments here._>